cloudmesh/classes/docs/source/i524/2017/technologies.rst

 240. RYA

-     Rya is a “scalable system for storing and retrieving RDF data in a cluster of nodes.” :cite:`Punnoose` RDF stands for Resource Description Framework. :cite:`Punnoose` RDF is a model that facilitates the exchange of data on a network. :cite:`w3` RDF utilizes a form commonly referred to as a triple, an object that
+     Rya is a "scalable system for storing and retrieving RDF data in a cluster of nodes." :cite:`Punnoose` RDF stands for Resource Description Framework. :cite:`Punnoose` RDF is a model that facilitates the exchange of data on a network. :cite:`w3` RDF utilizes a form commonly referred to as a triple, an object that